HosseinAgha/apollo-tooling/packages/apollo/README.md

   --tsFileExtension=tsFileExtension          By default, TypeScript will output "ts" files.
 Set "tsFileExtension" to
                                              specify a different file extension, for example "d.ts"

-  --tsUseOptionalForNullables                This makes nullable fields optional instead of union of field type and null.
+  --tsUseOptionalForNullables                This makes nullable fields optional instead of union of field type and null
-                                             Makes sending query/mutation results to components with optional props easier.
-                                             When enabling this You should be aware that `undefined !== null` in JavaScript and apollo-client assigns null to fields with empty value.
-                                             So a type guard like `type fieldValue !== 'object'` without any further checks, compiles but may result in runtime errors.
+                                             ("field: type | null")

   --useFlowExactObjects                      Use Flow exact objects for generated types [flow only]